albertzsigovits/writeups/unifi-udm/README.md

 ### IPS/IDS
 * Enabling the IDS/IPS module (Suricata) will decrease the maximum throughput of the WAN port to 850 Mbps on the UniFi Dream Machine (UDM-Base) throughput: 850 Mbps and to 3.5 Gbps on the UniFi Dream Machine Pro (UDM-Pro).
 Enabling Device Fingerprinting will also incur some penalty on the throughput.
-* The current Suricata version in use by UDM is version 4.1.8 which is End of Life.
-Representatives of Ubiquiti claim that the development team still heavily focuses on keeping the version 4 branch alive by adding security patches and fixes to it.
+* The current Suricata version in use by UDM is version 5.0.5 (as of firmware v1.9.0).
 ![71](https://github.com/albertzsigovits/writeups/blob/main/unifi-udm/images/71.png)

 * Due to the amount of available memory (2 GB) on the UDM-Base only a limited selection of threat categories can be enabled.